decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 For a reference implementation of this DID method specification see [3].

 ### Identity Ownership
 By default, each identity is controlled by itself.
-Each identity can only be controlled by single address at any given time.
+Each identity can only be controlled by a single address at any given time.
 By default, this is the address of the identity itself.
 The owner can replace themselves with any other Ethereum address, including contracts to allow more advanced models such as multi-signature ownership.